BramSuurdje/proxmox-helper-scripts/README.md

 # Proxmox Helper Scripts

-official re-design of the [Proxmox helper script website](https://tteck.github.io/Proxmox/)
+Official re-design of the [Proxmox helper script website](https://tteck.github.io/Proxmox/).

-feel free to fork the project. or post feedback in the [Discussion tab](https://github.com/BramSuurdje/proxmox-helper-scripts/discussions). your feedback is always welcomed.
+Feel free to fork the project or post feedback in the [Discussion tab](https://github.com/BramSuurdje/proxmox-helper-scripts/discussions).
+Your feedback is always welcome.

 ## Todo

-- [ ] fix issue with accordions not expanding when searching
+- [ ] Fix issue with accordions not expanding when searching
-- [X] when no item is selected. display populair scripts etc.
+- [X] When no item is selected, display popular scripts, etc.

-## How to contribute
+## How to Contribute

 First, install the dependencies: